Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 Danny at Noam Mohaliver school

-This was the second year that Danny participated as a guest lecturer during Global Entrepreneurship week, this time at Noam Mohaliver school in Bnei Brak.
+This was the second year that Danny participated as a guest lecturer.
+This time at Noam Mohaliver school in Bnei Brak.

 After work, Danny picked up juggling and would practice 2-3 hours a day.